Benjamin Meed: Career

 Mr. Meed served as president of the American Gathering from its inception until his death.

 Personal life

 The couple married shortly after the war, and in May 1946 they immigrated on the second boat, the Marine Flasher, that carried survivors to the United States.
 Meed worked in the import-export business.
 They had two children, Steven and Anna, both of whom became physicians.

+Death

+Benjamin died in New York after a long illness on October 25th, 2006 at the age of 88.
+He was survived by his wife Vlada, his children Steven Meed of Manhattan and Anna Scherzer of Paradise Valley, Ariz.; a sister, Genia Reznic of Tel Aviv; and five grandchildren.

+Meed left behind a legacy not only as a Holocaust survivor, but as the founder of the United States Holocaust Memorial Museum.
+“We must tell our story to be worthy of the memory of our six million martyrs who cannot speak for themselves,” he stated.

+Arthur Berger, a senior advisor to the Washington museum, said that Meed did not only leave “an enormous gift to survivors, but to the entire world.”